 Switching from M.S. to Ph.D. track.
 M.S. students wishing to be considered for the Ph.D. program must have completed two semesters (Fall and Spring) of course work within the GSBS.
 Once second semester grades are available in the Banner system, the concentration may request admission to the PhD program via the online Fast-track admissions process (submission should include a copy of the transcript and a letter of support from the program advisor).
 A majority vote from the GSBS Admissions Committee in favor of the program switch is needed for a positive recommendation to be forwarded to the GSBS Dean or designee (Associate Dean).
-Decisions by the Dean may be made as early as June, however, the effective date for the official switch to the PhD program will be September 1.
-Students approved to switch from M.S. to Ph.D. will receive 1 year of stipend support from GSBS followed by a 50/50 split (GSBS / PI or department) until completion of the doctoral requirements.
+Decisions by the Dean may be made as early as June; however, the effective date for the official switch to the PhD program will be September 1.
+Students approved to switch from M.S. to Ph.D. will receive research assistantship support funded by GSBS for a total of 5 years (31/2 years funded by GSBS / 11/2 funded by PI or department) until completion of the doctoral requirements.
 The GSBS will not support a student beyond 4 years after the switch to a Ph.D. program.
 Funding from the GSBS will always begin September 1.
 Departments or grants may pick up funding over the summer term once the Dean has approved the request.
-Once the GSBS Admissions Committee approves the switch to the PhD program with a stipend, the Core Curriculum Coordination (CCC) Committee will review the student's coursework to determine if the student needs to take any core courses.
+Once the GSBS Admissions Committee approves the switch to the PhD program with a research assistantship, the Core Curriculum Coordination (CCC) Committee will review the student's coursework to determine if the student needs to take any core courses.

 Note: Current students that complete a master's degree within a GSBS concentration and wish to apply to the doctoral program in the Fall may do so by reapplying to the GSBS.
-If accepted into the doctoral program, the research assistantship will be funded by the GSBS for 2 years followed by a 50/50 split between the GSBS and the department/PI.
-GSBS only admits during the Fall semester.
+If accepted into the doctoral program, the research assistantship will be funded by the GSBS for 31/2 years and the department/PI for 11/2 years.
+GSBS only admits students during the Fall semester.
 Any exceptions to the admissions policy must be approved by the GSBS Dean and summer funding is the responsibility of the department.